|

 have done that and more.
 Over the past quarter century, no public interest law

-firm in the country has been involved in a broader range of high-impact,
+firm in the country has been involved in a broader range range of high-impact,

 cutting-edge litigation.
 So we've become Public Justice to pursue an expanded,